libin-code/learn-threejs-with-me/code/chap_7/README.md

 # 💡 LEARN THREE.JS WITH ME - LIGHTS

-This repo is stored the demo code for the "light" section of my article "Learn three.js with me".
-You can follow with me in the article.
-Feel free to clone the code and do whatever you want.
+This repository contains the demo code for the "Light" section of my article titled "Learn Three.js with Me".
+You can follow along with the article.
+Please feel free to clone the code and use it as you wish.

 ## Installation